The Washington Post reported recently that Barack and Michelle Obama bought the house they had been renting.

 Nice timing, Barack!
 Thank you!

-One of the writers of the original Washington Post story, Kathy Orton, saw the video and we ended up chatting.
-The result was this amazing story in The Washington Post.
+One of the authors of the original story gave me a call and the result was I got a nice quote in this story in The Washington Post.

 Tired of renting?
 Why not buy the home you already live in?
 The Obamas did https://t.co/QoDU1nIyhp